-- Strategic - Leading the Board to provide strategic direction to the Bank.
-Partner with the Group Chief Executive Officer (GCEO) in achieving the Bank's vision and objectives. - Encouraging all Board Members to fully and effectively participate in dealing with the affairs of the Board to ensure that the Board is working in the best interest of the Bank. - Monitoring the Bank's performance through periodic updates provided by the GCEO and offering recommendations in light of the approved plans. - Keeping the Board focused on Governance, and away from management and operational duties.
-This responsibility flows from a clear conception of the Board's broad objective, to govern the Bank within its defined role.
-With this definition in mind, the Chairman must make sure that the Board stays focused on the issues falling within its own domain, and not on those properly assigned to the management. - Ensuring that the Board discusses all the critical issues in an efficient and timely manner. - Being extensively involved in the long-term strategy formulation.
-Taking on some degree of explicit responsibility for the development of a long-term strategic perspective for the Bank, in parallel with the Board's collective role. - Representing the Bank externally in key initiatives such as efforts to access new markets or key negotiations on important deals for the Bank. - Maintaining sufficient contact with the major shareholders to understand their issues and concerns and make sure that the same are duly communicated to the Board as a whole. - Operational
+- Leading the Board to provide strategic direction to the Bank and partnering with the Group Chief Executive Officer (GCEO) and the Chief Executive Officer (CEO) to achieve the Bank's vision and objectives. - Encouraging all Board Members to fully and effectively participate in dealing with the affairs of the Board to ensure that the Board is working in the best interest of the Bank. - Monitoring the Bank's performance through periodic updates provided by the GCEO and the CEO and offering recommendations in light of the approved plans. - Keeping the Board focused on Governance, and away from management and operational duties.
+This responsibility flows from a clear conception of the Board's broad objective to govern the Bank within its defined role.
+With this definition in mind, the Chairman must make sure that the Board stays focused on the issues falling within its own domain, and not on those properly assigned to the management. - Ensuring that the Board discusses all the critical issues in an efficient and timely manner. - Being extensively involved in the long-term strategy formulation and taking on some degree of explicit responsibility for the development of a long-term strategic perspective for the Bank, in parallel with the Board's collective role. - Representing the Bank externally in key initiatives such as efforts to access new markets or key negotiations on important deals for the Bank. - Maintaining sufficient contact with the major shareholders to understand their issues and concerns and make sure that the same are duly communicated to the Board as a whole